 #01 – CLIMBING MOUNT AGUNG, BALI, INDONESIA

 By Tamara Belinda @ World Wide Curls

 To push yourself past the point that you thought was your breaking point, past your desire to give up, in order to receive an amazing gift at the completion, helps to remind you, just how capable you are.
 I could not have been prouder of myself for such an experience like climbing Mount Agung to watch the sunrise.
-It has, so far, been the most rewarding, physical challenge I’ve conquered.
-Truthfully speaking, the adventure was absolutely and completely spontaneous; a ‘yes’ decision that could not be tamed.
+It has, so far, been the most rewarding, physical challenge I’ve conquered and the best adventures in Southeast Asia for me.
+Truthfully speaking, climbing Mount Agung was absolutely and completely spontaneous; a ‘yes’ decision that could not be tamed.
 Yes, the sun rises every day, but each sunrise and where you see it are never the same.

 After a 3 hour ‘nap’ from an already adventurous day at the beach, the early morning trek was an adventure on full adrenaline.
 In the surrounding darkness, there was nothing but the motivational mantra “I can do this” to keep me focused and moving forward.
 I became so completely focused on simply moving one foot in front of the other that once I realized that we were above the clouds, it was like waking up.
 Standing above the clouds for the first time in my life, under the moonlight, I decided to make the rest of the hike under only the moonlight.
 As much as I wanted to spend time fascinated by the stars and watch the slow-moving rumble of the floating clouds across the night sky, there was still more to climb.